jbenno/course_comm_tech/files/Style.md

 # Guide for Submitting Work

 ## Text
-All text can generally be submitted directly via Canvas.
+All text can generally be submitted directly via Canvas by pasting it into the text field.

 ### Header, Title, Author
 Format your text always starting with a header.